piEsposito/piEsposito/README.md

 ### Hello there!

-I'm Pi Esposito, AI Engineer [@printbear](https://github.com/printbear) and Google Developer Expert in Machine Learning.
+I'm Pi Esposito, Machine Learning Engineer.

 ## About me